strogiyotec/anytime-anywhere/README.md

 # anytime-anywhere
 Script to automate the booking process for **AnytimeFitness Gym**

+## Status
+From the First July Gym Booking were abandoned.
+Everything goes to normal so no need in automation booking anymore

 ## Motivation
 I got tired from making my gym appoints (COVID is still a thing).
 This cli will do it for me